UniEuk/contributions/README.md

 # contributions
-community contributions to the UniEuk taxonomy (EukMap import files)
+EukMap import files to build the UniEuk taxonomy